ryanw1932/resume-semantic-search/README.md

-# resume-semantic-search
+## resume-semantic-search
-Semantic search engine for PDF resumes using LangChain, ChromaDB, and local LLMs (Ollama)
+Semantic search engine for PDF resumes using LangChain, ChromaDB, and local LLMs (Ollama).
+Basically a resume summarizer :)

 This project implements a full pipeline for semantic document retrieval:
 ## Pipeline
 - Parses PDF resumes
 - Converts text into vector embeddings